thomastunc/finance-dashboard/README.md

 ### Daily Summary Feature 📊

 The dashboard can automatically send a daily summary to Telegram after each data collection run.
-The summary includes:

-- 💰 Total portfolio value (today vs yesterday)
-- 🟢/🔴 Change indicators with percentage
-- 📈 Per-category breakdown (Bank, Stocks, Crypto)
-- 🔗 Optional clickable link to your dashboard

 **To enable the daily summary:**